testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/set.md

 # Set

 The `Set` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class allows actors to set either Session Storage Items or Local Storage Items on the browser using the `BrowseTheWeb` ability provided by Playwright.
+This class allows actors to set either Session Storage Items or Local Storage Items on the browser using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents